 Community Tree Planting Day

-For more information see the Friends of Kensington Meadows facebook page
+For more information and photos see the Friends of Kensington Meadows facebook page

 The Friends of Kensington Meadows

 The Friends of Kensington Meadows (FOKM) is a group of local people who are actively involved in looking after the green space, carrying out voluntary projects, fundraising, organising events and helping to inform future development and maintenance.